 Don completed his PhD in English with an emphasis in Rhetoric and Composition in 2009.
 He is co-director of Ohio University's Appalachian Writing Project.
 He recently retired from teaching high school English and Language Arts after 30 years in the classroom.
 Don has a Master's degree in Mental Health Counseling and a BS in Journalism.
 His interests include writing and performing folk music.

-David is a doctoral candidate in English Rhetoric & Composition and is the Assistant Director of the GWRC.
+David is a doctoral candidate in English Rhetoric & Composition and is the Interim Director of the GWRC.
 He holds a BA and MA in English and a Graduate Certificate in Teaching Writing from Stony Brook University.
 His research areas include Writing Center Studies, Rhetorics of Race, World Rhetorics, and Literacy Studies.
 He is a native speaker of English and Malayalam and is also proficient in Spanish and Old English.
 David has additional expertise in structuring thesis and dissertation projects, journal articles, conference proposals, and professional communication.

 Lisa has an interdisciplinary background in architectural design, art history, and Islamic and Latin American studies.
 She holds a BArch (University of Kentucky), an MS (MIT), and attained PhD candidacy (Tulane).
 She has conducted research in diverse cultural contexts, such as city planning in Morocco, historic preservation in India, political art in Argentina, and grassroots organization in New Orleans.
 As an editor for academic publications, Lisa worked closely with non-native speakers of English, and translated articles from French and Spanish.
 She enjoys assisting the development of research and grant proposals, conference and journal submissions, and planning international projects.
 In addition to editorial feedback, she advises on research methods, library resources, bibliographic compilation, and Chicago and APA styles.